yutagot/Semiconductor_physics/files/index.rst

 * :ref:`search`

 This documentation explains semiconuctor physics.
-There will be updates soon...
+There will be updates soon!!
+Stay tuned.